sqshq/piggymetrics/k8s.md

       - config
 ```

+Add the ports from `docker-compose.dev.yml` and change the port number the same as the the second port, eg: from `26000:27017` to `27017:27017`

 see the modified `docker-compose.yml` at this forked repo.

 6. Convert the `docker-compose.yml` into kubernetes manifest files using `kompose`